julien-michot/tinyopt/docs/API.md

 * `std::vector` of a scalars or another type
 * `Eigen::Vector` of fixed or dynamic size
 * `Eigen::Matrix` of fixed or dynamic size
-* Your custorm class or struct, see below
+* Your custom class or struct, see [User defined parameters](#user-defined-parameters)

-You can also use a one level nesting of types as long as the dimensions of the nested type are known at compile time, e.g. `std::array<Vec2f, 2>` or  `std::vector<Vec3>`.
+You can also use any levels of nesting for known types, e.g. `std::array<Vec2f, 2>` or  `std::pair<std::vector<Vec3>, VecX>`.

-`tinyopt` will detect whether the size is known at compile time and use optimized data structs to make the optimization faster.
+`tinyopt` will detect whether the size is known at compile time and use this information to make the optimization faster.

 Residuals of the following types can also be returned